veillette/dopplerEffectPhET/doc/implementation-notes.md

 ### Model-View Communication with AXON Properties

 The simulation uses PhET's AXON property system extensively.
-Observable properties are defined in model classes and xomponents subscribe to property changes via `link()` and
+Observable properties are defined in model classes and components subscribe to property changes via `link()` and
 `lazyLink()`.
 For instance, we use AXON properties to update the values:

 ```typescript